This week on "Sunday Morning" (October 30)

 For more info:

-- "The Song of the Cell: An Exploration of Medicine and the New Human" by Siddhartha Mukherjee (Simon & Schuster), in Hardcover, eBook and Audio formats, available via Amazon, Barnes & Noble and Indiebound
+- "The Song of the Cell: An Exploration of Medicine and the New Human" by Siddhartha Mukherjee (Scribner), in Hardcover, eBook and Audio formats, available via Amazon, Barnes & Noble and Indiebound

 - siddharthamukherjee.com